ebu/ear-production-suite/packaging/README.md

     - macOS: ~/Library/Application Support/REAPER/UserPlugins
 5. Restart REAPER
 6. You should see a new menu option **File -> Create Project from ADM file** now.
-If you don't see this option and you are using Windows, it might be neccesary to download and install the [Visual C++ 2015 redistributable](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) ("vc_redist.x64.exe") from Microsoft.
+If you don't see this option and you are using Windows, it might be necessary to download and install the [Visual C++ 2015 redistributable](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) ("vc_redist.x64.exe") from Microsoft.

 On macOS Catalina or above you may experience plugin load errors due to the new Gatekeeper feature.
 You can disable Gatekeeper globally as per [this site](https://cronotek.net/blog/how-to-disable-gatekeeper-on-macos-mojave-and-catalina)